Kronos-orm/Kronos-orm/src/app/docs/en/getting-started/quick-start/index.md

 </project>
 ```

-At the same time, we provide a variety of optional dependencies such as logging (`kronos-logging`), database operation driver wrapper (`kronos-jvm-driver-wrapper`).
+At the same time, we provide a variety of optional dependencies such as logging (`kronos-logging`), database operation driver wrapper (`kronos-jdbc-wrapper`).

-`kronos-jvm-driver-wrapper` is an optional module that provides a driver wrapper based on JDBC for the jvm platform.
+`kronos-jdbc-wrapper` is an optional module that provides a driver wrapper based on JDBC for the jvm platform.
 Of course, you can use other official driver wrappers or write your own wrapper class to easily use with third-party frameworks (such as SpringData, Mybatis, Hibernate, Jdbi, etc.) (refer to [this article](/documentation/en/plugin/datasource-wrapper-and-third-part-framework)).

 You can find some examples of how to start a project [here](https://github.com/Kronos-orm?tab=repositories).

 ## Configuring the Database:

-Here, we will only discuss the usage of the `kronos-jvm-driver-wrapper` module with MySQL.
+Here, we will only discuss the usage of the `kronos-jdbc-wrapper` module with MySQL.
 The usage for other modules is similar.
 For specifics, please refer to [Connecting to the Database](/documentation/en/database/connect-to-db).

 Dependencies such as `commons-dbcp2` and `mysql-connector-java` need to be included.